The 6-Part Story Method ~ 27 March 2026

 Aims and learning outcomes

-The event aims to outline ways to use the 6PSM, with consideration of time points when it may be therapeutically useful.
+The event aimed to outline ways to use the 6PSM, with consideration of time points when it may be therapeutically useful.
 For example, you can explore its role

-Although most of the content will be experiential and practical, some theory will be presented briefly.
-Kim will provide references and links to peer-reviewed research publications on the 6PSM.
+Although most of the content was experiential and practical, some theory was presented briefly.
+Kim provided references and links to peer-reviewed research publications on the 6PSM.

-As a participant you will gain skills, knowledge and experience to enable you to start using the 6PSM in your own practice, after a period of familiarisation and experimentation.
-Through experiential learning and the theoretical grounding offered, the day will equip you with the foundations required to use the 6PSM as part of your CAT practice.
-You will be able to make use of a creative tool of great value in helping clients generate and access creative imagery and metaphors, with all the helpful therapeutic opportunities that these can offer.
-As a supervisor the day may help you to work with 6PSM material brought by your supervisees in the course of their clinical work.
+Participant had opportunity to gain skills, knowledge and experience to enable them to start using the 6PSM in their own practice, after a period of familiarisation and experimentation.
+Through experiential learning and the theoretical grounding offered, the day equipped attendees with the foundations required to use the 6PSM as part of their CAT practice.
+They would be able to make use of a creative tool of great value in helping clients generate and access creative imagery and metaphors, with all the helpful therapeutic opportunities that these can offer.
+As a supervisor the day supported helping work with 6PSM material brought by supervisees in the course of their clinical work.
+Learning about this technique on an online training day helped illustrate how it can be helpfully employed in remote therapy, as much as in face-to-face work.

-Service managers may value what this day offers to their staff and service users.
+Service managers may have valued what this day offers to their staff and service users.
 The technique adds an evidence-based modality to therapies offered to clients, broadening the acceptability and accessibility of existing approaches.

-The day will include presentations, pair work, small group work and large group discussion.
+The day included presentations, pair work, small group work and large group discussion.

 Who is it for?

-- Therapists open to creative, humanistic approaches and/or dreamwork are likely to find the day useful
+• Therapists open to creative, humanistic approaches and/or dreamwork who would have been likely to find the day useful

-*Please note that the day duplicates content included at the end of year 1 CAT Practitioner training for the Catalyse course over the last few years.
-It may serve as a refresher for those who have previously received that training.
-For trainees and graduates of other CAT Practitioner courses the learning may be more novel.
+*Please note that the day duplicated content included at the end of year 1 CAT Practitioner training for the Catalyse course over the last few years.
+It may have served as a refresher for those who have previously received that training.
+For trainees and graduates of other CAT Practitioner courses the learning may have been more novel.

 Dr Kim Dent-Brown, now retired, was formerly a CAT practitioner in the NHS.
 He has been using the 6-Part Story Method in therapy, supervision and training for over thirty years.
 He initially trained as a Dramatherapist which was where he first learned the technique.
 Working in a consultation service for people with a diagnosis of personality disorder provided his introduction to CAT, and he went on to complete CAT practitioner training.
 He won a Churchill Fellowship to study the 6PSM with its originators in 1999.
 Kim was later awarded an NHS research fellowship to undertake a PhD into the method.
 After gaining his PhD, Kim combined NHS work with a research post at the University of Sheffield, before ending his career as a full time Senior Lecturer in Psychology at the University of Hull.
 He has been teaching the 6PSM to CAT trainees on the Catalyse practitioner training for over 20 years.